anton-k/hindley-milner-type-check/README.md

 For Strings it follows the Haskell customs of separating arguments with spaces and enclosing the value in parens. but this can be overrided with class `PrintCons`.

-With those instnaces in hand we can pretty print the results of inference algorithm.
+With those instances in hand we can pretty print the results of inference algorithm.
 Let's define a helper function for that:

 ```haskell